Skip to Main Content

 • Cash reserves: Six to 12 months’ worth of mortgage payments in savings

 Some lenders might have stricter requirements.
-No matter the type of lender or loan, you’re more likely to get a lower rate the better your credit and finances are.
+No matter the type of lender or loan, you’ll likely get a lower rate if you have better credit and a stronger financial profile.

 Should you get a jumbo mortgage?